bergesinstitute/graf-method/book-1-unit-1.md

 ## Distinguishing example:

-    Mis ojos son azules (My eyes are blue—it's their color.)
+    Mis ojos son azules (My eyes are blue — it's their color.)

-    Mis ojos están rojos (My eyes are red—it is a non-permanent state.)
+    Mis ojos están rojos (My eyes are red — it is a non-permanent state.)

 # Spanish negation